kahmed3/typescript-message-parser/readme.md

 - A different ORM for a RDBMs like MySQL
 - dotenv: Maintain a separate configuation file to hold secrets and environment variables
 - Define a logger like Winston or a custom built logger
+- I will use design patterns and practices like SOLID design principles
+- I will use IoC container and use dependancy injection library like InversifyJS